 - where people travelled to and from Suffolk in boats

-The first stages of what is likely to be a 3-year project will involve developing and testing out ideas for activities in the Longshed Maritime Heritage Centre.
+The first stages will involve developing and testing out ideas for activities in the Longshed Maritime Heritage Centre.
 The photos below show the sorts of things that go on in other places:

-Woodbridge Riverside Trust has applied to the Heritage Lottery Fund for a grant to help get things started but the skills and enthusiasm of the participants and volunteers who help run the project will ultimately shape what happens.
+Woodbridge Riverside Trust is applying for grants to help get things started but the skills and enthusiasm of the participants and volunteers who help run the project will ultimately shape what happens.